intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 - prevent inadvertent duplication of effort, without obstructing either organization from pursuing its own mandate;
-- provide authoritative information of one organization's dependencies on the other's work.
+- provide authoritative information of one organization's dependencies on the other's work;
+- allow for the collaboration and coordination of efforts between the IETF and other organizations.

 It is important to note that participation in the IETF work is open to everyone, and all the working documents and RFCs are freely available to everyone without